edgedb/easy-edgedb/README.md

 {default::Vampire {name: 'Count Dracula', age: 800}}
 ```

-So far that's the same as just `SELECT Vampire`.
-But it is very useful in our query before where we want to access multiple types.
+So far that's the same as just `SELECT Vampire: {name, age}`.
+But it becomes very useful in our query before where we wanted to access multiple types.
 Now we can select all the `MinorVampire` types and their master:

 ```
 SELECT MinorVampire {